 There are a lot of things to try, see, and do at Epcot’s World Showcase which don’t require a valid ID and at least 21 years of life experience.
 Read on for our list of the best booze-free alternatives to drinking around the world.

 Non-Alcoholic Drink Around the World

 Alcohol isn’t for everyone.
-And whether you choose to stay dry for religious, health, or other personal reasons, or if you have some under-21 members of your group, the seemingly ubiquitous popularity of “Drinking Around the World” can have many feeling left out.
+And whether your a Disney adult who chooses to stay dry for religious, health, or other personal reasons, or if you have some under-21 members of your group, the seemingly ubiquitous popularity of “Drinking Around the World” can have many feeling left out.
 But, just because you might not be interested in having a 21-and-up Disney Drink Around the World doesn’t mean that you can’t do some no-alcohol-included drinking around the world.
 Bring on the mocktails, coffee, tea, and international sodas!